amethyst/amethyst/book/src/concepts/event-channel.md

 ```

 In the **receiver** `System`s, you need to store the `ReaderId` somewhere.

+A good place for this would be in a resource initialized during setup, since
+we can't register the `ReaderId` until setup is called anyways.
 ```rust,no_run,noplaypen
 # extern crate amethyst;
 # use amethyst::shrev::ReaderId;